Nicolai Geertsen

-Nicolai Kornum Geertsen ([ˈke̝ɐ̯ˀtsn̩]; born 19 June 1991) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Helsingør.
+Nicolai Kornum Geertsen ([ˈke̝ɐ̯ˀtsn̩]; born 19 June 1991) is a Danish former professional footballer who played as a centre-back.

-A versatile and opportunistic defender, Geertsen has played at different levels in both Denmark and Norway.
-He has captained Sandnes Ulf and Lyngby.
+A versatile and opportunistic defender, Geertsen played at different levels in both Denmark and Norway.
+He captained Sandnes Ulf and Lyngby.

 Career

 BSV

 Geertsen signed with amateur club BK Søllerød Vedbæk (BSV) after moving from Brøndby IF's U19-team in August 2010.
 Before coming to Brøndby, he had risen through the ranks of the Lyngby Boldklub academy.
 Prior to signing with BSV, he had trialled in friendly matches during the summer, where he had left a good impression.

 HB Køge

 In August 2013, after three years at Søllerød-Vedbæk, Geertsen signed a six-month contract with HB Køge.
 He made his official debut for the club on 27 August as a starter in a 3–1 Danish Cup away win over Ledøje-Smørum, with Geertsen scoring the second goal for HB Køge.
 Geertsen was benched during the first four league matches of the regular season, but finally made his Danish second tier debut on 9 September as a 86th-minute substitute for Thobias Ndungu Skovgaard in a 2–1 loss to Hobro IK.
 He made a total of eight appearances during his first sixth months at HB Køge, and signed a six-month contract extension.
 During the spring season of 2014, Geertsen made nine league appearances.
 His contract was not extended after its expiration.